ko-verse247/gathermetaverse/README.md

-# gathermetaverse
+# Sckool Gather Town Metaverse
-Repo to store code related to sckool in the gather town metaverse
+Repository to connect the Sckool Gather Town to our Sckool website.